jajalecapouet/pingpong/README.md

 command "make" will create the pingpong binary + 2 binaries "ping" and "pong" to test the program.

-then command "./script" does exactly the test "./pingpong ping pong"
+then command "sh script" does exactly the test "./pingpong ping pong"

 Test succeed if terminal output become :
 pingpong : ping start